realthunder/asm3-wiki/Core-Changes.md

 Change list view to tree view in order to support linking into a sub-object.

+Add an additional list view to let user filter objects by their type.

 ## `View3DInventorViewer`

 The parent class is changed from `Gui::SelectionSingleton::ObserverType` to `Gui::SelectionObserver`, so that `SelectionView` can obtain the full hierarchy information of the selection.

-Added a _On-Top_ `Coin3D` group node in the scene graph to support  the new `ViewProvider::OnTopWhenSelected` property, and object highlight (which is also made on-top) on mouse over tree view item.
+Added an _On-Top_ `Coin3D` group node in the scene graph to support  the new `ViewProvider::OnTopWhenSelected` property, and object highlight (which is also made on-top) on mouse over tree view item.
 The logic is implemented in function `checkGroupOnTop()`, and called in response to various selection change event.